JimDesu/basis-lang/spec.md

 **Domains form a parent&ndash;child hierarchy with one-directional implicit upcasting.** A value of a child domain is implicitly accepted wherever the parent domain is expected, but a value of the parent domain is *not* implicitly a value of any specific child.
 So an `Inches` value is implicitly an `Int32`; an `Int32` value is not implicitly an `Inches`. **Sibling domains do not implicitly convert.** `Inches` and `Centimeters`, both parented at `Int32`, are mutually incomparable for implicit conversion; an explicit constructor invocation is required to move between them.

 The implicit upcast is a **typing-acceptance rule, not a value-rewriting rule**.
 The bytes underlying the value are unchanged across the upcast boundary; the static analysis simply accepts the value at the broader type.
 What changes at the boundary is the type-lens through which the value is interpreted: methods declared on a type interpret that type's bytes per that type's conventions, and methods declared on a parent or ancestor type interpret the bytes per the parent's conventions, which may differ.
-Witnesses for class dispatch are constructed at the relevant slot boundary based on the slot's declared type at that point.
+Dictionaries for class dispatch are selected at the relevant slot boundary based on the slot's declared type at that point &mdash; with one carrying exception: a witness-annotated slot (&sect;9.23) demands the dictionary the value already carries or was proven to carry, so annotated slots "look back" *by carrying*, never by history-walking.
 This is the buffer-backed subsumption rule applied to domains; it is stated in full in &sect;5.5, and the conditions under which a child type's dispatch identity carries through or is lost in transit are &sect;9.18.

 Domains are first-class types: they may be parameters, fields, receivers of class methods, expression-position results via `-> name`, and so on.
 The hierarchy is **open for child extension**: a downstream module may declare a child of an imported domain.
 The implicit-upcast relation is structurally stable across this extension because the upcast is one-directional (child $\to$ parent) and child declarations do not widen the upcast set for any existing type.